Floer theory for Lagrangian cobordisms: Introduction

 \subsubsection{The homology of an exact Lagrangian cobordism from a Legendrian submanifold to itself}

-We recall that $\Lambda$ always will denote a Lagrangian submanifold of the contactisation of a Liouville manifold.
-In the following results we study the homology of any exact Lagrangian cobordism from $\Lambda$ to itself in the symplectisation.
 One of the consequences of Theorem~\ref{thm:lesmayer-vietoris} is the following theorem, proved in Section \ref{sec:topol-endoc}.
 A similar statement has been proven by the second and the fourth author in \cite[Theorem 1.6]{Rigidityofendo} under the more restrictive assumption that $\Lambda$ bounds an exact Lagrangian filling.